Withdrawal & Recovery

 Cravings peak early and then follow a slow, uneven decline.
 The first week is the most intense, with strong, frequent urges that can feel almost physical.
 By week two and three, they come less often.
 By month two, most people describe them as occasional thoughts rather than urgent needs.

 But cravings are the one symptom that can pop up months later, triggered by situations, people, or emotions you associate with using.
 This does not mean you are "still in withdrawal."
 It means your brain formed strong associations between cannabis and certain contexts, and those associations take time to weaken.
-Allsop et al. (2012) found that cravings were among the most persistent symptoms, with some participants reporting occasional urges at the 90-day follow-up.
+Allsop et al. found that cravings were among the most persistent symptoms, with some participants reporting occasional urges well beyond the acute phase.[2]
+For strategies, see how to deal with weed cravings.

 Brain Fog